Annual Scholars’ Allowance Program

 1. Announcement.
 All incoming Grade 8 students will be notified about the program through the Office of the Principal – through announcement posting on the bulletin board or actual announcement in the classroom.
 The announcement will contain information on how to go about applying for qualification to the program.

 2. Application.
-Students will have to accomplish an online application form and as required, submit supporting documents (mostly to substantiate socio-economic status i.e., IDs, ITR, certificate of employment, barangay certification, etc.) within the prescribed period of application.
+Students will have to fill out an online application form and as required, submit supporting documents (mostly to substantiate socio-economic status i.e., IDs, ITR, certificate of employment, barangay certification, etc.) within the prescribed period of application.

 3. Qualifying Criteria.
 Students will be selected based on the socio-economic status of the family, conduct mark, and grade standing.